Find Grad Schools

 12 Yearly Graduations

 The 4th most popular school in the country for digital communication majors who are seeking their graduate certificate is Arizona State University - Skysong.
 Roughly 53,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,710 per year, while in-state graduate students, on average, pay $9,774 per year.
-During the 2020-2021 academic year, 12 people received their graduate certificate in digital communication from ASU - Skysong.
-About 83% of this group were women, and 17% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $10,978 per year, while in-state graduate students, on average, pay $9,972 per year.
+During the most recent year for which we have data, 12 people received their graduate certificate in digital communication from ASU - Skysong.
+Around 18% of these students were from an underrepresented racial-ethnic group, and 64% were women.

 #5